simplymichael/smart-form-validator/README.md

     return true;
   }

-  // We are assuming `getValue()` returns a string in keeping with the value type of form fields,
+  // We are assuming the field's value is a string in keeping with the value type of form fields,
+  // but if we have a `getValue()` method attached to the field,
-  // but we can make a call to `JSON.parse()` inside the `getValue()` method
+  // we can make a call to `JSON.parse()` inside the `getValue()` method
-  // of the `objectExpectedRule`, in which case our test will be something like:
+  // in which case our test will be something like:
   // if(!value || typeof value !== "object")
   if(!value || typeof value !== "string") {
     return false;